Eschatologue/CM_wiki/docs/spells/7th-level.md

 This spell closes all mortal wounds and restores any missing body parts.

 Coming back from the dead is an ordeal.
-The target takes a −4 penalty to all attack rolls, saving throws, and ability checks.
+The target takes a −4 penalty to all attack rolls, Saving Throws, and ability checks.
 Every time the target finishes a long rest, the penalty is reduced by 1 until it disappears.

 Casting this spell to restore life to a creature that has been dead for one year or longer taxes you greatly.
-Until you finish a long rest, you can't cast spells again, and you have disadvantage on all attack rolls, ability checks, and saving throws.
+Until you finish a long rest, you can't cast spells again, and you have disadvantage on all attack rolls, ability checks, and Saving Throws.

 ### Reverse Gravity
 *7th-level transmutation*